 Jones has been involved in a number of companies that fuel his passion for technology and entrepreneurship.
 He helped establish a systems integration consulting firm, which was acquired by marchFIRST; and he co-founded Motobias, a dynamic video services provider.
 He has advised Zoove, a mobile marketing company; experiential marketing firm ASquared Group; Point Inside, an indoor-mapping technology company; and Curious Sense, a music-based gaming company.
 Jones is also a member of the IBM CMO Advisory Council and Marketing 50 (M50).

-Jones has been named one of the World’s Most Influential CMOs by Forbes, one of the Top 20 Social CMOs of Fortune 250 companies, and was a 2014 recipient of the CMO Leadership Award by The CMO Club.
-Jones is a LinkedIn Influencer and has spoken broadly on the transformation required for modern marketers.
-His leadership and work have been profiled in Harvard Business Review, Spencer Stuart’s magazine, Point of View, and the book, “What the New Breed of CMOs Know That You Don’t.”
+Jones has been named one of the Top 5 CMOs to Watch in 2015 by The Wall Street Journal, one of the World’s Most Influential CMOs by Forbes, one of the Top 20 Social CMOs of Fortune 250 Companies, and was a 2014 recipient of the Leadership Award by The CMO Club.
+He is a LinkedIn Influencer and has spoken broadly on the transformation required for modern marketers.
+His leadership and work have been profiled in Harvard Business Review, Spencer Stuart’s magazine, Point of View, the book, “What the New Breed of CMOs Know That You Don’t,” and the 2015 retail transformation book, “Rebuilding Empires.”

 Jones received his bachelor’s degree in 1990 from the University of Dayton.